nsbarr/self-therapy/content/posts/my-first-post.md

 **T**: Yes.

+*(Notice how rapid the back-and-forth is; this is less like a conversation and more like co-navigation.)*

 **D**: Lets bring out that group connected to your brother.

 **T**: It’s like there’s one senior and numerous younger, smaller ones.